University Administrative Policies

 3. Internal Control

-• immediately recording payment transactions;
+• immediately recording the receipt of monies;

-• billing on a timely basis; and
+• billing for University goods or services on a timely basis; and

-• reconciling accounts.
+• reconciling accounts timely

 3.1.
 Limiting Access to Monies